kakaoenterprise/JORLDY/README.md

 ## :no_entry_sign: Disclaimer

-Installing in JORDY and/or utilizing algorithms or environments not provided KEP may involve a use of third party’s intellectual property.
+Installing in JORLDY and/or utilizing algorithms or environments not provided KEP may involve a use of third party’s intellectual property.
 It is advisable that a user obtain licenses or permissions from the right holder(s), if necessary, or take any other necessary measures to avoid infringement or misappropriation of third party’s intellectual property rights.